 When considering a lamp-free projector, it’s important to have all the facts.
-Comparing lamp projectors with LED projectors or laster projectors reveals each has their own strengths in terms of certain key factors like cost, image quality, and size.
+Comparing lamp projectors with LED projectors or laser projectors reveals each has their own strengths in terms of certain key factors like cost, image quality, and size.
+And each will have certain situations in which it will work better.
 Which one wins in the end?
 You’ll have to see for yourself.

 Keep reading to compare projector types or click here to compare projectors directly.

 There are different types of projector — LED, Laser, and Lamp-based.
 Are you curious as to the difference between these three variants, beyond that of lamp vs. lamp-free projectors?